Fairy Circles | Namibia | Australia | Grass | Desert

 Plant water stress, not termite herbivory, causes Namibia’s fairy circles

-This self-organization of the grasses is supported by the very high water conductivity of the coarse-grained sand of the fairy circles, because at a soil water content above 8% of the soil volume, the soil physical conditions allow the water to be sucked out of the fairy circle.
+The halos of grass biomass show that the plants benefit from the water source of the fairy circles over several meters.
+(Image: © M. Fay, National Geographic) This self-organization of the grasses is supported by the very high water conductivity of the coarse-grained sand of the fairy circles, because at a soil water content above 8% of the soil volume, the soil physical conditions allow the water to be sucked out of the fairy circle.
 In other words, soil water diffusion and the mobility of water in these Namib sands are very high, if the volumetric moisture content is also high.
 Our published measurement data from 20 cm depth in the fairy circle show that the soil water content was indeed always very high during the first weeks after four typical rainfall events.
 From the day of raining until twenty days later, the soil water content ranged between 18% to above 8% in the rainy seasons 2021 and 2022.
 Thus, purely in terms of soil physics, a very high water conductivity to the outside to the grasses is given, which is further enhanced by the active suction of water via the grass roots and the accompanying concentration gradient in soil moisture.
 In particular, the perennial, rapidly greening large grasses around the periphery of the fairy circles suck up water strongly because of their enormous competitive advantage.
 This causes rapid drying of the uppermost soil layer after ten to twenty days, where the young grasses die with their 10 cm long roots in the fairy circle.
-The fact that fairy circles store a large amount of water for a long time in lower soil layers below 30 cm, and in particular below 50 cm to 100 cm depth, is irrelevant for the rapidly dying seedlings in the upper 10 cm of soil.
+The fact that fairy circles store a large amount of water for a long time in lower soil layers below 20 cm, and in particular below 50 cm to 100 cm depth, is irrelevant for the rapidly dying seedlings in the upper 10 cm of soil.
 This is due to the fact that it is mainly the highly competitive grasses around the edge of the circles that benefit from this deep water source over meters, as also grass halos with distinct gradients of biomass around fairy circles show.
 The grasses arrange themselves in a round shape, because of all geometric shapes, a circle has the smallest circumference-to-area ratio.
 Thus, each individual plant on the fairy circle perimeter benefits maximally from the water source from greater depths.

 In times of climate change and prolonged droughts, researchers are increasingly interested in studying the ability of plants to self-organize and redistribute scarce resources like water, as also a recent media release by The Washington Post has highlighted.
 In this endeavor, the fairy circles are a shining example and may inspire further research on this topic in the future.